Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 • Ask it to build something new: "Create a dashboard summary with key metrics."

 For marketers, this means you can pull your own campaign insights without waiting on a data team or wrestling with a BI tool.
-Analyze form conversions, compare content performance across channels, or audit UTM data - all by just asking.
+Analyze form conversions, compare content performance across channels, or audit UTM data -- all by asking.

 The only limits are your imagination and what Claude can express in Excel and TypeScript.
-So go nuts.

 Claude Desktop vs. BI Tools for Quick Analysis

-Book Your Demo
+Book a Demo